-Lowe Faculty Student Research Program Academic Year 2020-21
+Lowe Faculty Student Research Program Academic Year 2022-23

-CALL FOR PROPOSALS
+CALL FOR PROPOSALS – SUMMER 2023 ONLY

 The Lowe Institute supports both decentralized and centralized matching of students and faculty.
 Ideally, faculty will have already found students suited to and interested in working on the project.
 This tends to assure the best match.
 The Lowe Institute then simply approves and funds the project.
 In this case, please include the names of students that might be interested in working on the project.
-For faculty who have not identified student RAs, The Lowe Institute will solicit interest from students and match them with appropriate faculty projects.
+For faculty who have not identified student RAs, the Lowe Institute will solicit interest from students and match them with appropriate faculty projects.